RozaVong/Khmer-Transliteration/README.md

 ## 🤖 Model Details

 Our transliteration model is a sequence-to-sequence (Seq2Seq) neural network designed specifically for English-to-Khmer character-level transliteration.
-The model uses an encoder-decoder architecture with attention mechanism to handle the complex mapping between English phonetics and Khmer script.
+The model uses an encoder-decoder architecture to handle the complex mapping between English phonetics and Khmer script.

 ### How the Model Works